Stephen Norrington: Unrealised projects

 In 2003, Norrington's The League of Extraordinary Gentlemen was intended to spawn a film franchise based on further titles in the original comic book series, but there was little enthusiasm for a sequel due to underperformance at the box office.
 In 2013, after the sequel was scrapped, it was reported that Fox was ordering a pilot for the television version of The League of Extraordinary Gentlemen with Michael Green as writer and executive producer.
 If the project went to series, Norrington and showrunner Erwin Stoff would have executive produced.
 Neither Moore nor O'Neill would be producers on the series.
 It had also been reported that the pilot episode would still be broadcast, even if Fox opted not to green-light the series.
 Only a couple years after news of the television series ceased, The Tracking Board reported, on 26 May 2015 that 20th Century Fox and Davis Entertainment had agreed to develop a reboot film with hopes of launching a new franchise.
 The report stated that a search was underway for a director who could help "continue to develop the reboot".
 John Davis told Collider in an interview that the reboot would be a female-centric film.
 Since then, there have been no further announcements.

 In 2007, Norrington was set to direct the remake of the 1981 fantasy film Clash of the Titans.
 However, he was unsure about his direction for the project because he did not grow up with the original.
 Louis Leterrier, who did, contacted him through their shared agent about replacing him.
 Leterrier's film was released in 2010.

 In 2008, it was announced that Norrington would direct a reboot of The Crow franchise.
 He left the film by 2013 and was replaced by F. Javier Gutiérrez.
 By July 2015, Gutiérrez had left the project and was replaced by Corin Hardy.
 Hardy also left the project on 31 May 2018, leaving the film in limbo.
+The Crow reboot was eventually released in 2024, without Norrington’s involvement.

 In 2010, Norrington was going to direct and write the supernatural action thriller The Lost Patrol to be distributed by Legendary Pictures.